cmcntsh/exerGitPractice/README.md

 * [ ] Run through the steps outlined in `Step 3` of the first project ( status, diff, add, commit, push ).
   * Since you've cloned this repository, it is already pointing to your forked version.
 Therefore, you don't need to tell your computer where to push the code.

-## 3. Creating a pull request (and some extra practice cloning a repository to your computer)
+## 3. Creating a pull request (and some extra practice cloning a repository to your computer) (Statistics students can skip this part.)

 ### Delete and re-clone